artemis-sbs/sbs_utils/sphinx/tickdispatcher.rst

       TickDispatcher.do_once(sim, call_me_later, 5)

-The following fill run a class method on an object after 5 seconds.
+The following will run a class method on an object after 5 seconds.

 .. code-block:: python